NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Fit for the Role.md

 **Prerequisites** Acrobat or Dandy Dedication
 * * *
 Not only are you a flamboyant performer, but you've mastered an occult secret that allows you to outfit yourself and your companions with magical visages.
-You gain the ability to cast [[Illusory Disguise|Illusory Disguise]] as a 7th-rank innate occult spell once per day.
+You gain the ability to cast [[Spells/Illusory Disguise|Illusory Disguise]] as a 7th-rank innate occult spell once per day.

 *Source: Pathfinder #204: Stage Fright*
 *ORC*